FRex/rampin/README.md

 maps them whole, then accesses each 4 KiB page of it to bring them into memory and then sleeps for 30 seconds and accesses them again to keep them in memory.

-**It never quits so you'll have to somehow kill it once you are done.**
+**By default it never quits so you'll have to somehow kill it once you are done.**

+A sole `-h` will print help to stdout.
+Options `-0`, `-1`, etc. up to `-9` will make it quit after that many sleep + touch loops, not counting the initial one so `-0` will map the file, touch all pages once, and quit right after, `-1` will map, touch once, and sleep once and touch again and then quit, etc.

 This program only makes sense if you have RAM to spare and/or are on 64-bit.
 I wrote it to speed up level loading in an old game that has a total of 5 GiB of